 Best Tapered Rod: ghd Curve Creative Curl Wand

 According to the brand's helpful product comparison guide, this is one of the best Ghd curling irons for short hair, and if the stellar reviews have anything to say about it, they're not lying to us.
-Ever so slightly tapered at the end, the wand boasts cutting-edge tri-zone technology to ensure even and consistent temperature for healthier, long-lasting results.
+Ever so slightly tapered at the end, the wand boasts cutting-edge tri-zone technology that claims to ensure even and consistent temperature for healthier, long-lasting results.
 Yes, this one's an investment.
 But if our personal stash of Ghd tools (some of which have lasted us for five years and beyond) gives us a hint, it's a worthy one.

 Best Rotating Rod: Drybar The 3-Day Bender Digital Curling Iron